solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/03_01_Getting_Started_Provision_PostgreSQL_Flexible_Server.md

 - If the server administrator user name and password are correct.
 - If the configured firewall rule is created for the client machine.
 - If the configured firewall rule for the sync server instance.
-- If private access has been configured in virtual networking, make sure - client machine is in the same virtual network or has access to route to the server.
+- If private access has been configured in virtual networking, make sure the client machine is in the same virtual network or has access to route to the server.

 Note that if PgBouncer is enabled on the instance of Flexible Server and applications want to connect through it, it is important that port 6432 is opened for traffic.